 Between the ages of 2-4 years, there is more left-brain dominance, as language and logical thought begin to develop.
 From 2 years of age, the hippocampus becomes operational, giving context to memories of experience.
-From this time on, children have the capacity for explicit memory, together with growing language skills.
+From this time on, children have the capacity for explicit memory, together with expanding language skills.

-Infants are totally dependent on adult carers to sustain life and to regulate their levels of arousal.
-The human brain can only develop in relationship with other human brains and young children's learning about the world and themselves always occurs within the context of relationship.
-Relational trauma severely disrupts this life-giving attention for an infant, and sets up a trauma focused blueprint or template of his/her identity, relationships and regulatory capacity in particular.
-When an infant's most significant carers are also the source of the trauma, this is a devastating experience for the very young child.
+Infants are totally dependent on adult carers to sustain life and to regulate their responses and feelings to what is going on around them.
+The human brain can only develop in relationship with other human brains and young children's learning about the world and themselves always occurs within the context of relationships.

-Manifestations of trauma-based responses in infants and pre-schoolers might include states of chronic hyperarousal or hypoarousal (incorporating dissociation), difficulties with affect regulation/soothability, developmental delay, feeding and/or sleeping problems, aggressive or defiant behaviours, language delay, self-harming or over-compliance.
+Manifestations of trauma-based responses in infants and pre-schoolers might include states of chronic hyperarousal or hypoarousal (incorporating dissociation), difficulties with affect regulation, ability to sooth, developmental delay, feeding and/or sleeping problems, aggressive or defiant behaviours, language delay, self-harming or over-compliance.